 Step 3: Analyze and review the results

-So far, you’ve already diligently gathered data and are as good as done with your target audience analysis.
-Before you use those data and results for marketing purposes, you should review them again.
-In this phase it offers itself for example to start a market research.
+So far, you have already diligently collected data and are as good as done with your target group analysis.
+Before you use those data and results for marketing purposes, you should check them again.
+In this phase, for example, it is a good idea to start a market research.
 It does not have to be complex.
-It is only to determine whether your results are correct and work in practice, before you implement specific marketing measures.
+It is simply a matter of determining whether your results are correct and work in practice before you implement specific marketing measures.

 Step 4: Create user profiles or persona

 Now you are almost at the end of your target group analysis.
-Through surveys, interviews, your own experiences, etc., you’ve been able to define your target audience pretty well.
-However, the final goal of your analysis should be to create a user profile that helps you to better understand the desires, goals and needs of your target group.
-Also, these personas make it easier for you to put yourself in the user’s shoes.
+Through surveys, interviews, your own experiences, etc., you have already defined your target group pretty well.
+However, the final goal of your analysis should be to create a user profile that helps you better understand the desires, goals and needs of your target group.
+In addition, these personas make it easier for you to put yourself in the user’s shoes.

 User profiles thus portray specific target group representatives.
 Their detailed and meaningful description turns a fictitious and rather abstract target group into a person with name, age, gender, etc. This makes them more tangible.

 Always keep your user profiles up to date.
 If you get new insights through further methods, these should also be incorporated.
 This way you are always prepared and can react faster to changes.